File an Appeal or Complaint

 - The level of cost-sharing reduction (help paying your out-of-pocket expenses) is not correct.

-- You were denied eligibility for an exemption from the individual responsibility.
+- You were denied eligibility for an exemption from the individual shared responsibility penalty.

 - Covered California did not process your information in a timely manner.